jagenjo/rendeer.js/guides/README.md

 For shaders you can use the old approach of compiling your own shaders and storing them in renderer.shaders or use our build-in system to compile several shaders that come from a single text file.

-To do so you must create what we call an Files Atlas (every back-slash creates a new virtual file with the given name).
+To do so you must create what we call an Files Atlas (every back-slash creates a new virtual file with the given name and its content).
 Here is an example of a file atlas and its syntax:

 ```